ttylong/cpsc457/README.md

 # cpsc457

-past CPSC 457 Assignments at the University of Calgary
+Past CPSC 457 Assignments at the University of Calgary